The Man from Nowhere (2010 film): Plot

 Cha Tae-sik is a quiet man running a pawnshop.
-His only friend is So-mi, a little girl from the same neighborhood.
+His only friend is So-mi, a little girl living next door.
 So-mi's mother Hyo-jeong is a go-go dancer and opium addict.
 Instructed by her lover, Hyo-jeong steals a large pack of opium being sold at the bar where she works and hides it in a camera bag, which she pawns to Tae-sik for safekeeping.
 Drug lord Oh Myung-gyu tasks his subordinate brothers, Man-seok and Jong-seok, with retrieving the opium.
 Jong-seok locates Hyo-jeong and tortures her in front of So-mi until she reveals the location of the drugs.

 Jong-seok's lackeys Du-chi and Bear go to the pawnshop, but Tae-sik easily overpowers them.
 Holding So-mi hostage, Jong-seok forces Tae-sik to deliver the opium to Myung-gyu.
 Man-seok, tired of working for his brother, informs the police, but Myung-gyu evades arrest.
-Tae-sik is arrested after discovering Hyo-jeong's body with her organs harvested in the back of his car.
+Tae-sik is arrested after discovering Hyo-jeong's body, with her organs harvested, in the trunk of his car.
 Tae-sik escapes from the police station, alarming them with his display of combat skills.
 Upon further investigation, the officers discover that Tae-sik was a former covert operative for South Korean Army Intelligence, but retired after an assassin killed his pregnant wife.